tbraeutigam/gogs-snap/README.md

 # GOGS snap

-This is a revamp of the original gogs snap from the snappy playpen.
+This is a revamp of the original [gogs snap](https://github.com/ubuntu/snappy-playpen/tree/master/gogs) from the snappy playpen.

+[Gogs](https://github.com/gogits/gogs) is a self-hosted Git service similar to gitlab and github, written in Go.

+This snap provides a quick and easy way to install the latest version of gogs via:
+`sudo snap install gogsgit`

 ## Default Daemon